ccodwg/CovidTimelineCanada/README.md

 ## Contributing

-To contribute to this project, please refer to the ongoing discussions in the [issues board](https://github.com/ccodwg/CovidTimelineCanada/issues) or open up a new one.
-We need help identifying the best data sources for each value and harmonizing them into a single dataset.
+To contribute to this project, please [open an issue on GitHub](https://github.com/ccodwg/CovidTimelineCanada/issues).
 We can also be reached via our [contact page](https://opencovid.ca/contact-us/).

-We must also identify gaps in publicly available data.
-These data may then be requested from the relevant agencies or acquired via Access to Information requests (see [an example with Sasksatchewan's COVID-19 data](https://data.gripe/covid-19-in-saskatchewan/)).

 ## How these data are updated